-Please see the attached Mid-Term and Final Evaluation (pages 38-42) form to be filled out by the site/agency supervisor and reviewed with the student afterwards.
+Please see the attached Mid-Term and Final Evaluation (pages 38-41) to be filled out by the site supervisor and reviewed with the student afterwards.
 Students are also expected to fill out a copy of these evaluations and submit these to their site supervisor prior to receiving their site supervisor's evaluation of their progress.
+The Final Evaluation Grade Sheet (page 42) will only be completed during the Final Evaluation.